Nag Tibba Trek Guide – 2018

 Why choose Nag Tibba trek ?

-Nag Tibba peak receives this winter’s first snowfall on 11th Dec 2017.
+Nag Tibba peak received fresh snowfall on 24th Feb 2018.
 The upper reaches of the mountain were covered with a white carpet of snow.
 Weather forecasts predict more snowfall in the coming days.

 Interested In Nag Tibba Snow Trek ?